New Features in v4.8

 New Features in v4.4

 IT Asset Management solution, NetSupport DNA, now includes even more features to support the effective management of school technology.
-The new version delivers yet more cost and time-saving tools, increases security even further, plus helps schools meet the latest government safeguarding requirements.
+The new version delivers yet more cost and time-saving tools, increases security even further, plus helps schools meet the latest government internet safety requirements.

 Raising the product’s security capabilities, a secure Vault component allows storage of serial numbers, passwords and any other confidential IT data.
 Access to the Vault can be restricted to specific console users and activity can be recorded against the central DNA audit trail to help prevent against any unauthorised views or amends.